Do you feel like in whichever direction you step, your marriage will only get worse?

-We compiled a list of the top 13 marriage symptoms that many marriage “experts” suggest are signs your marriage is over.
-We will discuss and either validate or refute them in this article.
+We’ve found that the internet is full of articles giving terrible marriage advice.
+Since this is what most women read when they are worried about their marriage, we thought it would be a good idea to compile a list of the top 13 signs your marriage is over as suggested by many marriage “experts” and either validate or refute them in this article.
 Many of the issues brought up are ones we know to be easily recoverable.

 1. Fantasizing about leaving…. recoverable.

-Everyone fantasizes about “solving” their problems by running away, such as an unsatisfying job.
+Everyone fantasizes about “solving” their problems by running away, as you would from an unsatisfying job.
 This might be a reason to quit your job, but not your marriage.
 Instead, use this situation as a motivation to learn how to make things better at home.

-We find, time and again, that when at least one person is willing to put in the effort to make changes, the marriage has a high probability of recovery.
-Yes, your marriage can be turned around, even solely by your individual efforts.
+We find, time and again, that when at least one person is willing to put in the effort to make changes, there is a high probability the marriage can be recovered.
+Yes, your marriage can be turned around, even by your individual efforts alone.
 This linked article applies to all of the other points below as well.

 2. There is more bad than good…. recoverable.

 If one knew what specifically caused the bad and what caused the good, one could easily stop the former and do only the latter.
 Why wouldn’t you want to learn this?
 Who wants to bounce around in their marriage like a pinball?
-The bad experiences don’t happen for no reason.
+The bad experiences aren’t random occurrences but happen because of specific, underlying problems.
 Life is cause and effect and your marriage is no exception.

 3. You don’t share your thoughts or feelings…. recoverable.